charliewilco/obsidian/README.md

 This project works under the belief that when abstracted most CSS is shockingly similar across projects.
 More than likely you'll need a type scale, a grid system, spacing utilities, media blocks, sensible default styling for elements (forms, tables, buttons).
 This project is a collection of the CSS patterns that have stuck with me over the last two years and grown with me.

-Styles are written in an adapted BEM naming convention and organized in an [ITCSS](https://www.youtube.com/watch?v=1OKZOV-iLj4)-like methodology.
-It uses [cssnext](https://github.com/MoOx/postcss-cssnext) to compile variables, custom selectors and custom media queries.
+Styles are written in an adapted BEM naming convention and organized in an [ITCSS-like](/itcss) methodology.
+It uses PostCSS plugins to compile variables, color functions and add vendor prefixes.

 ## Installation